Jack Geraghty

-John Vincent "Jack" Geraghty, Jr. (born February 23, 1934) is an Irish American civic politician, journalist, and public relations consultant from Spokane, Washington.
+John Vincent Geraghty Jr. (February 23, 1934 – December 7, 2023) was an American civic politician, journalist, and public relations consultant from Spokane, Washington.
 In 1964, he was elected to the Spokane County Board of Commissioners, while simultaneously serving in the Air National Guard and working as a staff journalist with the Spokane Daily Chronicle.
 He resigned as County Commissioner in 1971, when the City of Spokane began preparing to host the 1974 World's Fair.
 While he was initially named as the Director of Public Relations, he was later appointed to serve as the Vice President of Exhibitor and Guest Relations.
 At that time, he established the public relations consulting firm of Jack Geraghty and Associates.
 In 1975, he founded the short-lived weekly newspaper, known as The Falls.
-In 1992, he was elected as the 39th mayor of the city, serving from 1993 to 1998.
+In 1992, he was elected as the 40th mayor of the city, serving from 1993 to 1998.
 In 2011, he was honored as a member of the University of Washington Department of Communication's Alumni Hall of Fame.

 Personal background

 Early life and family

-John "Jack" Vincent Geraghty, Jr. was born on February 23, 1934, in Seattle, Washington and raised in Spokane.
+John Vincent Geraghty Jr. was born on February 23, 1934, in Seattle, Washington and raised in Spokane.
 He is the son of John Vincent and Gladys Ida (née Johnson) Geraghty, Sr. His father worked in advertising as art director and account executive on staff with Spokane-area agencies for over 45 years.
 He was also a commercial water color artist and a member of the Spokane Water Color Society.
 Geraghty's siblings include brothers Michael and Thomas, and sisters Kathleen Whitbeck and Mary Sturm.

-Geraghty is a third-generation Irish American.
+Geraghty was a third-generation Irish American.
 His great grandparents immigrated to the US from County Mayo, Ireland in 1880, when his grandfather, James M. Geraghty, was ten years old.
 His grandfather served as Spokane's City Attorney and member of the Washington State House of Representatives from the 3rd legislative district.
 Ironically, while Geraghty's grandfather served as Spokane's City Attorney during the first decade of the 20th century, Geraghty served as the mayor of the city during the last decade.
 In 1933, his grandfather was appointed to the Washington State Supreme Court, by Governor Clarence D. Martin.